ait-energy/ariadne-json-route-format/README.md

-# sproute-json-route-format
+# ariadne-json-route-format
 This repository holds the JSON exchange format for intermodal routes developed by the [AIT Austrian Institute of Technology](http://dts.ait.ac.at) and [Fluidtime](http://www.fluidtime.com).
+It is the default format used by the AIT routing framework Ariadne.

 It specifies the format of a routing request as well as the format of the returned routes.
 The routes contain geometries and important meta information that can e.g. be used to properly display a route in a smart phone app or on a website.
 Geometries are represented in the [GeoJSON](http://geojson.org) format.

-The route format is defined through the Java classes in the package `at.ac.ait.sproute.routeformat`.
+The route format is defined through the Java classes in the package `at.ac.ait.ariadne.routeformat`.
 Reading and writing of a route and exporting the JSON schema with Jackson is demonstrated in `JacksonExample.java`.
 A simple example how to display a route in a browser with Leaflet is shown in `routeformat-usage-in-leaflet.html`.